leanix/snapshot-cli/README.md

 # snapshot-cli
-A binary that helps services to take snapshots and restore them.
+An opinionated binary that helps services to take schema snapshots from PostgreSQL and restore them.

 ## Temp